AdamRamberg/unity-stories/README.md

 See examples in the project.

 ## Performance
-In order to avoid unnecessary garbage collection reference types (for example strings) in state and in actions should be avoided when possible.
+In order to avoid unnecessary garbage collection reference types (for example strings) in stories and in actions should be avoided when possible.
 Furthermore, it also might be a good idea to use action factories in order to not generate unnecessary garbage.